 Dust and grime can get lodged in the surface's many crevasses, making it difficult to remove.
 Not only that but if you are not careful, cleaning the surface might cause damage.
 This causes a lot of complications.

 The average cost to remove popcorn ceiling depends on numerous factors.
-From location to square feet, materials, and labor, many things affect the popcorn ceiling removal cost
+From location to square feet, materials, and labor, many things affect the price.
+One thing to keep in mind is that the asbestos popcorn ceiling removal cost will be significantly higher due to its hazardous nature.

 This seems like quite a lot, doesn't it?
 That's why you should hire our team of knowledgeable and experienced professionals for ceiling repair.
 By hiring us, you ensure that no damage is done to your walls, ceilings, appliances, or furniture.